Glasgow Airport Rail Link: 2016 Proposals

 It was claimed that either scheme could be opened by 2025.

 Council leads approved the light rail option between Glasgow Airport and Glasgow Central, with construction proposed to begin in 2022 and be completed by 2025.

 In 2019, the initial plans to create a direct light rail link were once again shelved.
 One of the reasons stated was concerns of overcrowding at Glasgow Central.
 A new proposal was then suggested to adopt the cheaper Personal Rapid Transit system instead between Glasgow Airport and Paisley Gilmour Street.
 Glasgow MP Paul Sweeney criticised Glasgow City Council leader Susan Aitken for supporting the downgraded option to use the people mover system to the airport, instead of light rail that would be integrated with the main Paisley Gilmour Street railway station and the wider city region rail network.

 2019 Proposal

 In 2019 as part of a wider £10 billion plan for a 'Glasgow Metro' network, the Glasgow Connectivity Commission endorsed light rail instead of the PRT option and proposed linking Glasgow airport to Braehead and the Queen Elizabeth University Hospital with a segregated light rail line to Glasgow Central via Govan, instead of using tram-trains.
 The first phase was approved by Glasgow and Renfrewshire council leaders in early 2020.
 The initial project would link Glasgow airport to Paisley Gilmour Street train station.
-Construction won't begin until full approval from both councils is given.
+Construction will not begin until full approval from both councils is given.

+Clyde Metro

+In recent years, the 2019 plans to connect the airport have been integrated into the wider proposed Clyde Metro Project.
+Plans indicate that the airport would be connected with a heavy metro line.